Periannan Senapathy: Origin of the eukaryotic cell

 These investigations thus led to the possibility that primordial DNA with essentially random sequence gave rise to the complex structure of the split genes with exons, introns and splice junctions.
 They also predict that the cells that harbored these split genes had to be complex with a nuclear cytoplasmic boundary, and must have had a spliceosomal machinery.
 Thus, it was possible that the earliest cell was complex and eukaryotic.
 Surprisingly, findings from extensive comparative genomics research from several organisms over the past 15 years are showing overwhelmingly that the earliest organisms could have been highly complex and eukaryotic, and could have contained complex proteins, exactly as predicted by Senapathy's theory.

 The spliceosome is a highly complex machinery within the eukaryotic cell, containing ~200 proteins and several SnRNPs.
-In their paper "Complex spliceosomal organization ancestral to extant eukaryotes," molecular biologists Dr. Lesley Collins and Dr. David Penny state "We begin with the hypothesis that ... the spliceosome has increased in complexity throughout eukaryotic evolution.
+In their paper "Complex spliceosomal organization ancestral to extant eukaryotes," molecular biologists Lesley Collins and David Penny state "We begin with the hypothesis that ... the spliceosome has increased in complexity throughout eukaryotic evolution.
 However, examination of the distribution of spliceosomal components indicates that not only was a spliceosome present in the eukaryotic ancestor but it also contained most of the key components found in today's eukaryotes. ... the last common ancestor of extant eukaryotes appears to show much of the molecular complexity seen today."
 This suggests that the earliest eukaryotic organisms were highly complex and contained sophisticated genes and proteins, as the split gene theory predicts.